-- The IDN Curriculum Plan 2021-2022 demonstrates that curriculum content is organised to reflect subject-specific progression, with sequencing of courses reflecting NQF levels.
-The Panel finds that the programme structure is well-rationalised and support the progression over the four years of study from foundation knowledge and skills towards core programme competencies within a suitable student workload.
-However, the Panel noticed a range of courses in the final year not referring to pre-requisite courses in the curriculum plan, and thus, recommends that the College should revise the IDN Curriculum Plan to ensure clearer and more coherent overview of course-to-course progression within the programme. - The IDN curriculum is composed of courses that support the balance of theory and practice, and knowledge and skills.
-Higher-level skills, such as evaluation, analysis and critical thinking are apparent in courses which are designed to synthesise skills, knowledge, and experiences.
-For example, in the 'Interior Construction and detailing' (IDN382) course, critical understanding is developed for the heating, ventilation, and air conditioning materials, finishes and its functions, and then reflected in solving problems and making decisions related to Interior Design construction issues, through the different assessment and activities of the course.
-This also reflects that the IDN courses contents meet the expected depth and breadth, which is clearly noticed by the Panel while reviewing the course portfolios including samples of students work.
-The Panel also acknowledges that the curriculum is being enriched with the academic staff expertise. - The recent CAD Improvement Plan shows that there is an ongoing process of revising the IDN programme, mainly based on the results of the external review conducted by West Virginia University (WVU), which was aligned to the Standards of Council for Interior Design Accreditation. - The SER refers to CAD's role in ensuring that the IDN programme meets the HEC requirements in terms of providing appropriate books and learning resources.
-The Panel examined the Course Specifications which include the required reading lists covering books and journals that serve the purpose of the courses offered.
-Moreover, the submitted List of CAD Books and Databases provides evidence of RUW's library subscription to leading databases which includes updated research and information of current Interior Design practices.
+- The GRD Curriculum Plan 2021-2022 demonstrates that curriculum content is organised to reflect subject-specific progression, with sequencing of courses reflecting NQF levels.
+The Panel finds that the programme structure is well-rationalised and support the progression over the four years of study from foundation knowledge and skills towards core programme competencies within a suitable student workload. - The GRD curriculum is composed of courses that support the balance of theory and practice, and knowledge and skills.
+Higher-level skills, such as evaluation, analysis and critical thinking are apparent in courses, which are designed to synthesise skills, knowledge and experiences.
+For example, the 'Graphic Design III: 3D Graphics' (GRD363) course requires students to show their aptitude for problem-solving, conceptual and creative thinking and professional application of outcomes in response to externally defined Graphic Design challenges.
+Moreover, the Panel noticed that GRD courses' contents meet the expected depth and breadth while reviewing the course portfolios and samples of students work.
+The Panel also noticed that there is a reflection of academic staff expertise informing the curriculum, and that the courses contents are appropriate for each level/year of study. - The recent CAD Improvement Plan shows that there is an ongoing process of revising the GRD programme, mainly based on the results of the external review conducted by West Virginia University (WVU).
+However, the Panel recognised and confirmed during the site visit that RUW is lacking the practice of regularly conducting curriculum benchmarking with other similar programmes and professional standards (see Indicator 4.4). - The Self-Evaluation Report (SER) refers to CAD's role in ensuring that the GRD programme meets the HEC requirements in terms of providing appropriate books and learning resources.
+The Panel examined the Course Specifications which include the required reading lists covering books and journals that suitably serve the purpose of the courses offered.
+Moreover, the submitted List of CAD Books and Databases provides evidence of RUW's library subscription to leading databases, which includes updated research and information of current Graphic Design practices.